GrinonBarrett/Taksidos/Placeholder Creature.md

 **Sapping Strike**: The unarmed attacks of a milahar cause dehydration.
 This increaeses its need for hydration by a number servings equal to the points of success.
 A creature which dies of thirst this way becomes a husk of itself.

-**Salt form**: Its unarmed attacks gain a 1d4 bonus and can be treated as magical.
-It also gains a 1d4 bonus to checks related to maintaing your grapple against a foe.
+**Salt form**: If a serving of water makes contact with the milahar, it suffers an acid attack, but gains a +4 bonus to defense against it.
+If any part of it is submerged in water, it suffers an acid attack at the end of the round as part of it dissolve into the water.

 -----